Breath-taking landscapes + vibrant culture on our mountain bike tour Nepal

-- +Day 4 - Flight to Pokhara + day off
+- +Day 4 - Flight to Pokhara + drive to Kalopani

-A small, family-run local hotel will provide another warm Nepalese welcome for us this evening on our short stay in Pokhara.
+A small, family-run mountain lodge will provide another warm Nepalese welcome for us this evening on our first night in Kalopani.

 Meals included: B, L, D

-- +Day 5 - Flight to Jomsom + acclimatisation ride
+- +Day 5 - Drive to Jomsom + ride to Kagbeni

 You’ll encounter your first of many long suspension bridges, and have your first experience of climbing at real altitude.

-We’ll roll into Kagbeni mid-afternoon and check into our mountain home for the next two nights, then enjoy a delicious and well-deserved lunch of dal bhat.
+We’ll roll into Kagbeni mid-afternoon and check into our mountain home for the next three nights, then enjoy a delicious and well-deserved lunch.